 It is located at Na Phra Lan Road, Old City (Rattanakosin), Phra Nakhon, Bangkok 10200, Thailand.

 You May Also Like: 10 Best & Fun Things to Do in Malibu

 #10.
 Khaosan Road

-Khaosan road is also one of the best things to do in Bangkok.
+Khaosan Road is also one of the best places to visit Bangkok.
 It is a short street in the heart of Bangkok where street life is enjoyed to its fullest.

 Along the streets are numerous open-air bars, restaurants, hotels, shops, lots of bar girls, and other tourist attractions.
-It is an excellent location for travellers who seek to go from bar to bar to catch fun with another foreign tourist.
+It is an excellent location for travelers who seek to go from bar to bar to catch fun with other foreign tourists.

-In Khoisan Road, also lies many good restaurants, where you enjoy great tasting foods and other foods stalls around.
+In Khoisan Road, also lies many good restaurants, where you enjoy great tasting foods and other food stalls around.
 Khoisan Road is worth every visit to experience the recreational life of Bangkok.

 It is located at Khwaeng Talad Yot, Khet Phra Nakhon, Bangkok 10200, Thailand.

 Chatuchak weekend market covers about 35 acres with many shops and stalls divided into 27 sections.